 Limitation of Liability

-Our liability in contract and for negligence is covered by professional indemnity insurance to a limit of £2m.
+Our liability in contract and for negligence is covered by professional indemnity insurance to a limit of £5m.
 We accept instructions only upon the strict understanding that there is no acceptance of liability beyond the level of such insurance cover.
+For some categories of work our estimates may include a charge for the provision of such insurance.
+Our insurance providers are QBE Insurance (Europe) Limited and the territorial coverage is England & Wales.

 It is appropriate that you should retain your case or matter papers for so long as these are likely to be of any use.
 We have archiving facilities by arrangement for particular purposes.
 For the retention of deeds and wills, we make no charge.
 We reserve the right to impose a reasonable fee for chargeable work usually carried out by a fee earner, such as retrieving documents from a file at the request of a client.